emptycoder/shape-fp/docs/list.md

 ## groupBy

-The `groupBy` method return a new list with the items arranged as groups based on a key that is computed for every item using the supplied function.
+The `groupBy` method returns a new list with the items arranged as groups based on a key that is computed for every item using the supplied function.

 ```typescript
 assert.deepEqual(